 The Humanities In Public/Practice (HIPP) project is an effort to triangulate public humanities, civic engagement, and adult "non-traditional" student learning, emphasizing the humanities as a key arena for civic, vocational, and cognitive development.
 The project supports an ensemble of public humanities initiatives which are embedded in courses in the undergraduate curriculum.
 The project comprises a group of faculty members who incorporate civic dialogue into their classes, furthering a specific ethos and/or desired learning outcome.
 The courses engage themes from slavery to public art to the ethics of documentary representation and are designed to help students take part in "difficult dialogues" around a range of campus or community-based issues.

-Initiated by Professor of Professional Practice in the Nonprofit Management, Dennis Derryck, at Milano School of International Affairs, Management, and Urban Policy, the Corbin Hill Farm Project aims to bring local produce to "food deserts" like the South Bronx and Harlem.
-Many students, faculty, alumni and staff have participated in this effective food justice project that addresses the South Bronx's economic and nutritional needs.
+Initiated by Dennis Derryck, professor of professional practice in nonprofit management at the Milano School of International Affairs, Management, and Urban Policy, the Corbin Hill Farm Project aims to bring local produce to "food deserts" like the South Bronx and Harlem.
+Many students, faculty, alumni, and staff have participated in this effective food justice project that addresses the South Bronx's economic and nutritional needs.
 The program runs on a Community Supported Agriculture model, in which members of the Farm Share support communities and also receive the benefits of fresh seasonal produce.
-All members of the New School community are invited to join.
+All members of the New School community are

 Organizer: Robin Hayes